dy/gaussian-fit/readme.md

 	// TODO max number of components in case of auto-detection
 	maxNumber: 100,

-	// TODO max number of iterations
+	// max number of iterations
 	maxIterations: 200,

 	// TODO min difference of likelihood